knw5289/Parent-Paper-1/README.md

 dash.py is the original code from the parent paper

-dash.ipynb is what we used to run the code and install additional packages to make the code work
+dash.ipynb is what we used to originally run the code and install additional packages to make the code work

 Modified_Implmentation_of_dash.ipynb includes our new contributions to our parent paper code